veeral-patel/incidents/README.md

 another sweep, and so on.

 Unfortunately, existing ticketing systems -- like TheHive and JIRA -- don't let you create subtickets of subtickets.
-So effectively your tree can only have 2 levels--and they don't let you visualization of the tree, either.
+So effectively your tree can only have 2 levels--and they don't show you a visualization of the tree, either.

 _INCIDENTS models an incident as a tree of tickets, with any number of levels_